 Throw in siblings, pets, shoddy Wi-Fi, and myriad other distractions, and it’s pretty easy to see where the fatigue comes from.

-So, how do we combat Zoom fatigue when it looks like there’s no clear end in sight for virtual learning?
-Read on for helpful tips for addressing student Zoom fatigue and making your students feel more engaged in your virtual classroom.
+So, how do we combat student Zoom fatigue when it looks like there’s no clear end in sight for virtual learning?
+Read on for helpful tips for addressing this new issue and making your students feel more engaged in your virtual classroom.

 - Let your personality shine through.
 Students (especially younger ones) miss their teachers, even though they get to see you online every day.
 While it may be difficult to adjust to virtual learning, it’s imperative that teachers show their personalities while teaching in order to keep students engaged.

 - Stay consistent.
 If there are specific activities or lessons that your students particularly enjoyed before the pandemic, try to transition those into your virtual classroom.
 This will help reduce their anxiety and improve other positive elements of social and emotional learning.